JasonCS-Chen/Revised_BSW/verilog/README.md

 # Verilog implementation

-You can run the Verilog codes with the following commands (10 testcases are provided):
+You can run the Verilog codes with the following commands (10 testcases are provided, Tc = 10ns):

 To source the license,